jacklin-zghs/servo/README.md

-# servo4
+# servo
-Four-servo control in MakeCode
+Multiple-servo control in MakeCode